Completing the DevOps Pipeline for Mainframe: Designing and Implementing Test Automation

 We knew that automating our client’s test processes would not be easy.

-We were going to have to develop a new test strategy, to deploy new technical solutions to drive their automation, and to integrate it all into their existing DevOps pipeline.
+We were going to have to develop a new test strategy, to deploy new technical solutions to drive their automation, and to integrate it all into their existing DevOps pipeline for mainframe.
 In addition, we were going to have to perform a lot of training and education for their testing and analyst teams, as our new approach was going to be very different than their existing processes.

 But rather than get overwhelmed or delay the process through overthinking it, we following a quick, simple, and adaptable step-by-step process.